DinoPatiya/DinoPatiya/README.md

 ### Let's Connect 🌐

 - 🦖 Feel free to stalk my GitHub repositories, but please, no dinosaur-sized footprints!
-- 💬 You can reach me at Dinosorus@example.com.
+- 💬 You can reach me at x@siyum.me.
-- 🦕 Follow me on Twitter @DinoCoder for more dino-themed tech updates.